-The Zoroastrian faith is one of the oldest faiths in the world, where followers of the religion mark December 26th as one of their highest holy days.
+The Zoroastrian faith is one of the oldest faiths in the world, and followers of the religion mark Dec.
+26 as one of their highest holy days.
 Unlike many holidays, Zarathosht Diso is actually a day of mourning and praying to Prophet Zarathustra, the founder of Zoroastrian.
 Large numbers of people visit the fire temples, offering prayers in remembrance of the holy prophet.
-Since the holiday is a solemn occasion, there are no elaborate celebrations on the day, but instead ceremonies are kept confined to either the temple or the home of those honoring it.
+Since the holiday is a solemn occasion, there are no elaborate celebrations on the day; instead, ceremonies are kept confined to either the temple or home of those honoring it.

 Observed by: Muslims

 Eid al-Fitr is an important Islamic celebration, marking the end of the holy month of Ramadan for Muslims.
 During Ramadan, Muslims observe a strict fast from sunrise to sunset, and participate in charitable giving and peace-making.
-It is a time for spiritual renewal and its completion is celebrated with a three-day joyous observation, called Eid al-Fitr, or “the Festival of Fast-Breaking.”
-The festival begins at the first sight of the new moon in the sky, where people dress in their finest clothes, adorn their homes with lights and decorations and hand out treats to children.
-Religious prayers are performed in mosques, where families donate items like rice, barley and dates to those in need, to ensure that they can also enjoy this holy celebration.
+It is a time for spiritual renewal, and its completion is celebrated with a three-day joyous observation, called Eid al-Fitr, or “the Festival of Fast-Breaking.”
+The festival begins at the first sight of the new moon in the sky, and involves people dressing in their finest clothes, adorning their homes with lights and decorations, and handing out treats to children.
+Religious prayers are performed in mosques, where families donate items like rice, barley, and dates to those in need to ensure that they can also enjoy this holy celebration.

 Observed by: Catholics